jenkinsci/lighthouse-report-plugin/README.md

 # lighthouse-report-plugin

-A simple app that displays a lighthouse report inside jenkins.
+A simple plugin that displays a lighthouse report inside jenkins.

+You can use archive() function to save files, but you cannot view any html with javascript for security reasons.

+This will keep the html inside the plugin, but the data is pull in from your build result.

 ## Usage